Troubleshooting Data Exports

 There is also a Test SIEM Connection section in the Quick Guide Blade that redirects the user to the Test SIEM Connection stage within the SIEM Environment setup stage.
 This enables the user to investigate if the SIEM Integration is itself broken, thereby ruling out the possibility of problems with Citrix Analytics for Security processing the events.
 The user can then fix the SIEM connection to enable data flow.

-As illustrated by the following image, the SIEM Environment Setup and Data Events for Export stages will be disabled until the account setup is completed successfully.
+As illustrated by the following image, the SIEM Environment Setup and Data Events for Export stages are disabled until the account setup is completed successfully.

 Data Exports have been turned off.
 The warning on the Data Events for Export stage serves as a reminder to enable Data Exports to effectuate any changes.